chatterlabmembers/CAREER-ENG-transcription/OHS-transcription/README.md

     - Repeat the same process for **every** non-TC speaker's `xds@` tier you have.

       ![](./instruction-gif/step5-replace-anno-values.gif)

+7. **You should still complete steps 1-6 for all TCDS even if there are no overheard utterances present!** Then skip to **Part III step 6**.

-6. Now you are ready to begin segmenting and transcribing overheard speech!
+8. Now you are ready to begin segmenting and transcribing overheard speech!

 *If you want a visual version on how to set up files for OHS transcription, Dr. Casillas made a video tutorial, and the link to the tutorial can be found in [CAREER OH speech transcription](https://uchicago.app.box.com/folder/346086493250) folder.*